He’s back !

 This book is a tribute to over 1,200 players who have donned the Swindon Town shirt for a first team fixture since the club signed on its first professionals in the spring of 1895.

-Whether it was a last minute appearance as a substitute in the case of Alex Meechan or the mammoth career of 889 games by John Trollope - everyone can be found in the book.
+Whether it was a last minute appearance as a substitute in the case of Alex Meechan or the mammoth career of 889 games by John Trollope - everyone (up to the 2015 close season) can be found in the book.